jusbuckingham/zodia/README.md

 # Zodia
-a hub for all things Zodiac!
+A social hub for all things Zodiac!

 ## Purpose of this application
-To provide important information about Zodiac signs.
+To provide a social hub for about Zodiac information.

 ## ERD & WIREFRAME
 ![Getting Started](./img/zodia_erd.png)